Find Affordable College Courses

 Glassboro, NJ

 A rank of #4 on this year’s list means Rowan University is a great place for health professions students working on their bachelor’s degree.
-Located in the suburb of Glassboro, Rowan is a public college with a large student population.
+Located in the large suburb of Glassboro, Rowan is a public college with a fairly large student population.

 Women make up 68% of the health professions majors at the school.